aarushi211/Summarization-of-TOS/legacy/README_v1.md

 - Lewis et al. (2019). *BART: Denoising Sequence-to-Sequence Pre-training*
 - Zhang et al. (2019). *PEGASUS: Pre-training with Extracted Gap-sentences*
 - Beltagy et al. (2020). *Longformer: The Long-Document Transformer*

+### Updates
+Original dataset which the model is trained on is full of noisy data from human summarizer.
+Quality is pretty low.
+So overall summarization done not so good.
+Added a simple RAG model on top of it.
+Now the user gives a pdf doc they want to summarize.
+User gives the query (for general summarization embed the query) The retriever retrieved the top 5 chunks from the pdf Send these chunks to the fine-tuned longformer model Returns a summary
+Then BERT uses all the context to generate a coherent summary **Problem**: Fine-tuned model not great.
+The final summary generated is of really poor quality.

+**Solution**
+Fine-tuned model on BillSum dataset to have it learn about legal language.
+Generate synthetic data using Gemini API for TOSDR dataset found on kaggle.
+Use this dataset to further fine-tune the model on TOS.
+Use this model along with RAG to generate final summary.

+Serverless GPU Pipeline using Kaggle as your compute backend